inrazer/paintjet-converter/README.md

 Primarily designed for converting PaintJet Color PCL-data from 80's Rohde &amp; Schwarz spectrum analysers or other devices outputting this format of data.

+Note: Script was designed to run with Python 2.7, review for Python 3 following.
+I have kind a linking for old tech ;-)

 ## Why ?

 Getting screenshots from 80's metrology equipment is not always as easy as plugging in a USB storage or